erenkulaksiz/kiosky/README.md

   Theres no encryption system so its very vulnerable but also very basic system to make.

 > Some error systems implemented.
 Now kiosky shows you the error it has.

+v1.4 BETA

+> New features.
+ > cnscolor now save colors (kiosky_color.txt).
+ > cnscolor works more optimized now.
+ > kioskyconfig works more optimized no.w.
+ > fixed some issues with kioskyconfig
+ > errors now showup.
+You can see what error kiosky has now.

+> Will fully release codes with v1.5 release.
+This is beta release of the kiosky v1.5 branch.

+CURRENT GOALS:

+> If theres no txt files, create the files on current directory.
+This process will lower kiosky's size and optimize it even more.
+> Encrypt / Decrypt things and save everything on single txt file.